All 3 bedrooms have wall-mounted air conditioners

 There are tradeoffs between a private vacation home and a resort with

 a pool and tennis courts.
 One consideration is our proximity to beach.

-Pizzetta's in Koloa has a superb ono picatta and
+Pizzetta's in Koloa has a superb ono picatta.

-generous portions.
-Da Crack is a Mexican take out place adjacent to Kukuiula Market
+Try Da Crack, a Mexican take out place adjacent to Kukuiula Market

 minutes away in Kalaheo.

-For truly local style food there are a couple places
+For truly local style food there are a few places

-in Lihue: Garden Island Barbeque (lunch and dinner) and Kauai Pasta.
-Menus
+in Lihue: Garden Island Barbeque (lunch and dinner), Kauai Pasta and

 Kauai has great scenic vantage points that don't require any or just minimal walking.
 The

 closest is Spouting Horn in Poipu.
 There are several official lookouts on